State Tax Filing for Same-Sex Couples

 - Illinois

 TurboTax will greatly simplify the process of completing the mock federal return.
-Should you send that return to the state?
+Should you send a copy of the mock federal return to the state?
 That depends on where you live.
 Vermont, for example, wants to see it; the District of Columbia does not.
 TurboTax has special instructions to help domestic partners, those in civil unions and married same-sex couples complete their state returns.

 If your state offers you the option of filing two single returns or filing jointly as a couple, a big question is whether filing a joint return on the state level will save or cost you money.
-Because so much has been written about the so-called marriage tax penalty , the possibility that a married couple pays more federal income tax than the combined total that husband and wife would owe if they were still single—you might assume you’ll pay more by filing jointly.
+Because so much has been written about the so-called marriage tax penalty, the possibility that a married couple pays more federal income tax than the combined total that the couple would owe if they were still single—you might assume you’ll pay more by filing jointly.
 That’s not necessarily so.
 (Even at the federal level for example, more couples enjoy a marriage tax bonus instead of a marriage tax penalty.)

-To find out for sure which filing method is better for you and your partner, you’ll need to calculate your taxes BOTH ways: filing jointly and filing two single state returns Using TurboTax can make it much easier to test different filing scenarios without spending a great deal of time on it.
+To find out for sure which filing method is better, you’ll need to calculate your taxes BOTH ways: filing jointly and filing two single state returns Using TurboTax can make it much easier to test different filing scenarios without spending a great deal of time on it.